mongodb/leafygreen-ui/packages/RadioBoxGroup/README.md

 ### children
 #### Type: `node`
 #### Default: `null`
-Text that appears adjacent to the radio inpt; label text.
+Content that appears inside the Radio Box component

+### Any other properties supplied will be spread on the root element.